YuAirLab/Alpha-Tri/README.md

 2. TypeError: add_weight() got multiple values for argument 'name'
 ```

-These may be raised by the version incompatibility of Keras in Prosit.
+These may be raised by the version incompatibility of Keras in Prosit (see the discussions in [https://github.com/keras-team/keras/issues/14265](https://github.com/keras-team/keras/issues/14265) and [https://github.com/keras-team/keras/issues/13540](https://github.com/keras-team/keras/issues/13540)).
 You may have to install the same version of Keras:
 ```shell script
 conda install tensorflow-gpu=1.11 keras=2.2.4 pytorch=1.1.0 cudatoolkit=9.0 -c pytorch --yes
 ```